runtimeverification/michelson-semantics/README.md

 Project Structure
 -----------------

 The project has a very simple layout.
-Source files live at the project root:
+Source files live at the project root.

 - [syntax.md](./syntax.md) specifies the syntax of Michelson and other input data